carbon-language/carbon-lang/lld/docs/Driver.rst

 Flavors
 -------

-Each of these different interfaces is refered to as a flavor.
+Each of these different interfaces is referred to as a flavor.
 There is also an extra flavor for ``lld -core``.
-This is eqivilent to ``-cc1`` in clang.
+This is equivalent to ``-cc1`` in clang.
 The current flavors are.

 * ld